Table of Contents

 - 10 Use of Chicory/ Kasni

 Chicory is a medicinal plant.
-All parts of the plant specially root and leaves are used as diuretic, laxative, antipyretic, detoxifying and liver tonic.
-It has been used in Ayurveda, Unani and Siddha system of medicine for treating diseases of hepatobiliary (liver and bile) and renal system, like washing kidney-bladder, liver diseases, jaundice, hepatitis etc.
+All parts of the plant specially root, and leaves are used as diuretic, laxative, antipyretic, detoxifying, and the liver tonic.
+It has been used in Ayurveda, Unani, and Siddha system of medicine for treating diseases of hepatobiliary (the liver, and bile), and renal system, like washing kidney-bladder, the liver diseases, jaundice, hepatitis etc.

 In India, Chicory is commonly known as Kasni.
 It is not mentioned in classical Ayurvedic texts.

-In Unani Tibbi, it is known as Hindba and Kasni, and used to prepared Sharbat-e-Kasni and Arq Kasni.
-It is given to treat fluid accumulation in body, jaundice, hepatitis, fever, and kidney disorders.
-In jaundice, Unani preparation, Sharbat-e-Kasni is taken in dose of 25ml with water twice daily.
+In Unani Tibbi, it is known as Hindba, and Kasni, and used to prepared Sharbat-e-Kasni, and Arq Kasni.
+It is given to treat fluid accumulation in the body, jaundice, hepatitis, fever, and kidney disorders.
+In jaundice, Unani preparation, Sharbat-e-Kasni is taken in a dose of 25ml with water twice daily.

 - Kingdom- Plantae – Plants